 At the July 23, 2013 Planning Commission Meeting, the Commission reviewed Staff's proposed changes to the Draft "Table of Contents", "Introduction", "Conservation and Open Space Element", "Land Use Element" and the "Circulation Element".
 At the meeting, the Commission accepted Staff's proposed revisions with modifications, and requested that Staff make additional minor modifications.
 The Commission then continued the General Plan Update item to the August 27, 2013 meeting so that the Commission could review the remainder of the General Plan.

-Since the July 23rd meeting, Staff has revised the Draft documents (noted above) to incorporate the Commission’s action on July 23rd.
-Please click on the following links to access the revised documents:
+Since the July 23rd meeting, Staff has revised the Draft documents (noted above) to incorporate the Commission's action on July 23rd.
+Please select the following links to access the revised documents: